-Valentine’s Day – Fiction
+Valentine’s Day

 It was a nice bright beautiful morning.
 You know one of those beautiful mornings when you step out and go for a stroll.
+Strolling in a park wondering what I would do on another one of 14th February day, called Valentine’s Day.

-So now I am walking in the park and a small child about three years old gives me a rose.
+So now I am walking in the park and a small child about three years old gives me a flower.
 Wishes me Happy Valentines Day and turns around.
 Yeah before you go all Awwh .. the kid turns around to see her mother slap herself on the forehead.
-And she calls out the name of another 3 year old kid a few feet behind me whom the child was supposed to give the rose to.

 Since when did parks have so many kids around I wonder !
 Then I wondered why shouldn’t there be kids in a park.
-What is it with India where you find kids loitering in front of the television and PS2 and old people go out in the parks.

 I sat on a largish rock.
 Benches just were for something else I guess.
-The 3 year old then handed an old couple a red rose and probably wished them Happy Valentine’s Day.
+The 3 year old then handed an old couple a rose and probably wished them Happy Valentine’s Day.

-3 responses to “Valentine’s Day – Fiction”
+3 responses to “Valentine’s Day”

 1. Indigo Nyx Avatar